linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 # ILLUSTRATION 8.16: Difference between Market Value and Book Value Debt Ratios: Boeing in June 2000

 This illustration contrasts the book values of debt and equity with the market values.
 For debt, we estimate the market value of debt using the book value of debt, the interest expense on the debt, the average maturity of the debt, and the pretax cost of debt for each firm.
-For Boeing, the book value of debt is  $6,972 million, the interest expense on the debt is$ 453 million, the average maturity of the debt is 13.76 years, and the pretax cost of debt is 6\%.
+For Boeing, the book value of debt is  \$6,972 million, the interest expense on the debt is\$ 453 million, the average maturity of the debt is 13.76 years, and the pretax cost of debt is 6\%.
 The estimated market value is:

 $$
 \text {E s t i m a t e d M V o f B o e i n g d e b t} = 4 5 3 \left(\frac {1 - \frac {1}{1 .
 0 6 ^ {1 3 .
 7 6}}}{.
 0 6}\right) + \frac {6 , 9 7 2}{(1 .
 0 6) ^ {1 3 .
 7 6}} = \$ 7, 2 9 1
 $$

-To this, we need to add the present value of operating leases of  $556 million to arrive at a total market value for debt of$ 7,847 million.
+To this, we need to add the present value of operating leases of  \$556 million to arrive at a total market value for debt of\$ 7,847 million.

-The book value of equity for Boeing was  $12,316 million while the market value of equity was$ 55,197 million.
+The book value of equity for Boeing was  \$12,316 million while the market value of equity was\$ 55,197 million.
 The debt ratios in market value and book value terms are computed as follows:

 # Market Value